 If you choose to spend time with people who aren’t accepting of you, be prepared for how you’ll handle potentially stressful or unpleasant interactions.
 Don’t hesitate to take a moment outside to breathe and shake it out.

 Know your limits, and if it’s helpful, decide on a time limit for your visit.
 This may be for an hour or two days – it’s up to you to anticipate your needs and plan accordingly.

-Lean on chosen family: We can honor and celebrate the people in our lives who see us and love us for who we are – the ones we’ve found along the way who have our backs through tough stuff like the hurt we’ve experienced in our families of origin.
+Lean on chosen family: We can honor and celebrate the people in our lives who see us and love us for who we are – the ones we’ve found along the way who have our backs through tough stuff like the hurt we’ve experienced.
 These people – our chosen or found families – can be here for us, especially if we reach out when we need them.